Bilateral relations Switzerland–France

 Key aspects of diplomatic relations

-Switzerland shares nearly 600 kilometres of border with France.
-Cross-border exchanges are particularly intensive, notably around the Geneva agglomeration, Lake Geneva, the Mont Blanc region, in the upper Rhine area and along the Jura mountains.
-More than 160,000 French citizens regularly cross the border to work in Switzerland.
+Switzerland and France share a border of almost 600 km in length.
+Cross-border exchanges are very intensive, especially in the Geneva conurbation, the Lake Geneva and Mont-Blanc regions, the upper Rhine and along the Jura chain.
+More than 160,000 people cross the Swiss-French border every day to work in Switzerland.

-Notable examples of bilateral cooperation involve economic, tax and financial matters, cooperation in research and innovation, transport infrastructure projects and the EuroAirport Basel Mulhouse Freiburg.
+Bilateral cooperation focuses in particular on economic, fiscal and financial issues, cooperation in research and innovation, infrastructure projects and the Basel-Mulhouse airport (EuroAirport).

-France and Switzerland also conduct regular exchanges regarding matters of international concern as well as cooperation in multilateral forums.
+France and Switzerland also conduct regular exchanges on current international issues and on cooperation in multilateral bodies.

-France is Switzerland’s fourth most important trading partner after Germany, the United States and Italy (sum of Swiss exports and imports, not including trade in gold).
-On 2015 6.85% of Switzerland's foreign exports went to France.
-In 2014, Switzerland was France's ninth biggest customer and its ninth biggest supplier.
+France is Switzerland’s fourth most important trading partner (total imports and exports, excluding trade in gold) after Germany, the United States and Italy, and absorbed 6.85% of Swiss exports in 2015.
+For France, in 2015, Switzerland was its ninth biggest customer and ninth supplier.
 The volume of trade, which had grown steadily until 2008, has shown a slight decline in recent years.
-In 2015 it was approximately CHF 27 billion, with Switzerland's trade surplus amounting to around CHF 576 million.
+In 2016, it was approximately CHF 27 billion with Switzerland’s trade surplus in the region of CHF 580 million.

-Tourism is a significant aspect of economic relations.
-French visitors to Switzerland accounted for over 1.25 million overnight stays in 2015.
-France is therefore the fifth most important country for Swiss tourism after Germany, the United States, the United Kingdom and China.
-In 2014 Swiss tourists accounted for 3.1 million overnight stays in France.
+Tourism is a significant aspect of the two countries’ economic relations.
+In 2016, French visitors to Switzerland accounted for over 1.24 million overnight stays in Switzerland, making France Switzerland’s fourth most important partner in terms of tourism after Germany, the US and the UK.
+In 2014, Swiss travellers spent some 3.1 million nights in France.

 Cooperation in education, research and innovation

-Franco-Swiss economic relations extend beyond the industrial sphere to education and research.
-Representatives of the Swiss State Secretariat for Education Research and Innovation (SERI) meet regularly with the French Ministry of Higher Education and Research to discuss scientific exchanges and cooperation.
+Franco-Swiss economic relations extend beyond the industrial and scientific spheres to education and research.
+Representatives of the Swiss State Secretariat for Education Research and Innovation (SERI) meet regularly with officials from the French ministries of national education and of higher education, research and innovation to discuss exchanges and cooperation in science and technology between Swiss and French universities.

-Finally, since 2013 the Swiss embassy has organised regular talks and panel discussions on innovation, education and research under the label "Think Swiss: A Vision of the Future".
+Lastly, since 2013 the Swiss embassy has organised regular talks and panel discussions on innovation, education and research under the label ‘Think Swiss: A Vision of the Future’.
 The discussions are designed to offer a platform for scientists and companies from the two countries to meet.

 Swiss nationals in France

 Cultural relations between the two countries are particularly close.
-As well as the Swiss embassy, it is above all Pro Helvetia which through the "Centre culturel suisse" in Paris organises many cultural events.
+As well as the Swiss embassy, it is above all Pro Helvetia that, through the ‘Centre culturel suisse’ in Paris, organises many cultural events.
 The competent authorities of each country have regular meetings on cultural matters.

 History of bilateral relations

 In 1798 Switzerland opened its first diplomatic representation abroad, in Paris, and as a result, a Swiss consulate was soon opened in Bordeaux.
-At the end of the 19th century France was the only nation with a legation in Bern.
+At the end of the 19th century France was the only nation with a diplomatic representation in Bern.